-Revision note: We have moved the date of the first Abco session back to January 1956, on the strength of Cash Box coverage of the company's first two releases that started in the February 25 issue.
+Revision note: We have moved the date of the first Abco session back to January 1956, because Cash Box coverage of the company's first two releases started in the February 25 issue.
 During the label's first three months, Eli Toscano was talking more often to Cash Box than to Billboard, and he ran ads in Cash Box through the end of April 1956.
 We have also found a review for the last Abco, G107: it ran in Cash Box on July 14, 1956.
 Meanwhile, Cash Box reviewed Abco G105—on September 1, 1956, after Cobra was already buying ads.
 We have corrected our listings for the Rip-Chords session and the Morris Pejoe session, where we previously had Magic Sam on guitar.
 Blues guitar experts, including Mark Mumea and Dick Shurman, have told us that the lead guitarist was probably Wayne Bennett.
-We already knew that Bennett appeared on two other sessions for Abco.
+We'd already known that Bennett appeared on two other sessions for Abco.

 Abco was jointly owned by Joe Brown (1904-1976) and Elias P. Toscano, who was born on April 17, 1924.
 The name derived from Toscano's business located at 2854 West Roosevelt Road, a television store and repair shop that also housed A. B.'s One Stop.
 Abco would end up sharing the address.
 A piece of Abco may also have been owned by Richard Stamz (1905-2007), a disk jockey with a hit show on WGES who had ambitions to break into the record business; in 1971, Stamz gave George Paulus some Abco letterhead that was still in his possession.